whiskyechobravo/kerkoapp/README.md

 KerkoApp supports a number of environment variables which may be useful to those who wish to use KerkoApp as is, without touching any Python code.

-Many of these variables cause changes to Kerko's search index.
+Many of these variables cause changes to the structure of Kerko's search index.
 Changing them require that you rebuild Kerko's search index and restart the application.
 To rebuild the index:

 ```bash
 flask kerko clean index